haileytapia/portfolio/index.md

 - Domo's education team
 - LSC Communications' customer experience team

+See my [LinkedIn](https://www.linkedin.com/in/haileytapia/) for more of my professional experience, including technical support, an editorial internship, and technical writing for a military training manual.

-In addition to my technical writing skills, I have experience with the following tools, technologies, and languages:
+In addition to my technical writing skills, I have experience with the following programming and documentation tools:

 - Markdown
 - HTML/CSS